andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Which makes sense to me because I think I've only assumed the forward station and can't remember holding the hand of someone taller than me.
 But remembering isn't science.
-And we're here to perform rigorous science.
+And we're here for rigorous, fact-based science.

 "Brace!"